-I ordered the Oyako Don which came with a bowl of miso soup.
+I ordered the Oyako Don, which came with a bowl of miso soup.
 The Oyako Don was a decent sized bowl, with lots of delicious moist chicken, egg, onions, sesame and the sauce.
 It was pretty good.
-The chicken was very tender, and still had the skin on.
-The sauce was nice and the rice just right when mixed together.
+The chicken was very tender and still had the skin on, but the sauce was nice and the rice just right when mixed together.

 104 Sushi & Co.